BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/3-SIMPLEX-NOTATION.md

 ## Introduction

-We provide a simplified textual notation for pretty-printing and interpreting `Simplex`.
+We provide a simplified textual notation for pretty-printing and reading instances of the `Simplex` type.

 ## Status